marianaxrp/react-movie-app/README.md

 # React Movie App

-Following the Free Code Camp tutorial to create a movie app using ReactJS and the OMDb API.
+Following the Free Code Camp tutorial to create a movie app using ReactJS, React hooks and the OMDb API.